lpickens03/lpickens03.github.io/about.md

    </div>
 </div>
 <h2>Mission Statement</h2>
-This blog is a way for me to document my research, projects and experiences for my own personal reference.
-While my primary focus will be on information security related topics, I may stray off course whenever the mood hits.
+My personal mission is to learn, never stop learning, and share what I've learned each chance I get.
+This site is a way for me to not only document my learning pursuits but share the results, hopefully helping others with similar interests and career goals.
+The best part of information security is that there is always more to learn so my search for knowledge will never be over.

 <h2>About Me</h2>
-After spending about 6 years in software while moonlighting as a system administrator, I recently fell into information security and, well, my path was set.
-I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth penetration testing of customer systems.
-I am also working towards my Master's in cybersecurity.
+After spending about 6 years in software while moonlighting as a system administrator, I discovered information security and, well, I was hooked.
+I now work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth penetration testing of customer systems.
+I am currently working towards my Master's in cybersecurity.